 Lent has started and I am looking for more creative ways to enjoy fish and seafood on Fridays…well…any day for that matter!
-I was thinking about my Blackened Grouper and wanted to elevate the recipe just a touch…Fish and Chips, my way!
+I was thinking about my Blackened Grouper and wanted to elevate the recipe just a touch…Fish and Chips, my way with a Blackened Grouper Sandwich.
 I picked the most perfect bun, and made the best creamy cole slaw.
 For the side, my Homemade French Fries!

 Local to Charlotte?
 Head on over to the Carolina Meat & Fish Company for fresh, NC Grouper.
 Not local?
 They can ship to you!
 Also pick up a package of our signature blackening seasoning.